In this post, I’m going to break down EVERYTHING you need to know about LSI Keywords.

 If used wisely, you can use these awesome LSI keywords as long tail keywords to write blog posts on.

-If you use long tail platinum like me, you can enter all these keywords into the new project section, and thus find the competition of them individually.
+If you use long tail platinum, you can enter all these keywords into the new project section, and thus find the competition of them individually.

 Now this is a good idea to filter out the ones with less competition score and target new blog posts with them.